TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 arithmetic operations to bring the matrix to echelon form.

-If we just count the number of arithmetic operations to compute the $LU$ decomposition then we need
+If we just count the number of arithmetic operations to compute the $LU$ decomposition, then we need

 $$